 I am a proud member of the GMB trade union and a member of the Co-operative Party.

-Please vote for me in the CLP section of the NCC and also vote for Sem Moema, Hugh Goulbourne, and Sioned-Mair Richards.
+Please vote for me in the CLP section of the NCC and also vote for Sem Moema, Hugh Goulbourne, Sioned-Mair Richards and Brahmpreet Kaur.

 Sioned-Mair Richards (A558860)